LoopKit/loopdocs/docs/version/development.md

 * The Medtrum Nano 200 U / 300 U pump manager is added to the dev branch and will be in the next release
 * The Eversense E3 and 365 sensor CGM manager is added to the dev branch and will be in the next release
-* The unified OmnipodKit pump managaer, which controls either Classic (Eros) or DASH pods, is added to the dev branch and will be in the next release
+* The unified OmnipodKit pump manager, which controls either Classic (Eros) or DASH pods, is added to the dev branch and will be in the next release
     * The OmniBLE and OmniKit single-pod-type pump managers were removed from the dev branch

 !!! important "Omnipod Users cannot return to v3.14.0 after building v3.14.2 without replacing their Pod"
     The new unified Omnipod Pump Manager, OmnipodKit, is the only pump manager available in v3.14.2.

-    If you are running a Pod, you can install v3.14.2 over v3.14.0 and the Pod will be automatically transition to the OmnipodKit Pump Manager.
+    If you are running a Pod, you can install v3.14.2 over v3.14.0 or earlier and the Pod control will automatically transition to the OmnipodKit Pump Manager.

     If you are running a Pod with v3.14.2, but reinstall 3.14.0 or earlier over it, there will not be an OmnipodKit Pump Manager available so you lose contact with your Pod.
 Simply rebuild v3.14.2 back on your phone and control will be restored.